DanielEvansLab/DanielEvansLab.github.io/projects.md

 ## Pilot studies

 We organize annual in-person meetings for project members in Washington DC to discuss our analysis methods and translational strategies.
 Together with our [Research Planning Committee]({{site.baseurl}}/members#RPC), we will design pilot studies to test the feasibility of prioritized translational strategies and we will provide small funding opportunities for scientists to perform these pilot studies.
-Following each meeting, we will post information about our prioritized translational strategies and pilot studies on this website.
+Following each meeting, we will post information about our prioritized translational strategies and pilot studies on the [Publications]({{site.baseurl}}/pubs) page of this website.

 <br>
 <p align="center">